FriendsOfECMAScript/Validatory/README.md

 ```

 ### Styling
-As the library will set a **data-validation-state** attribute, we will style the element's using this *data attribute*.
+As the library will set a **data-validation-state** attribute, we will style the element using this *data attribute*.
 For example:
 ```scss
 .form-input {